bicarlsen/easy-scpi/README.md

 # Easy SCPI
 A simple and robust library making communication with [SCPI](https://en.wikipedia.org/wiki/Standard_Commands_for_Programmable_Instruments) (Standard Control of Programmbale Instruments) instruments easy.
 After creating an instrument object that connects to an actual instrument, commands are sent to the instrument using a property-like format.
-This class is very useful for inheritance when creating a controller for a specific instrument.
+This class is useful for inheritance when creating a controller for a specific instrument.
+Communication with instruments is done with [PyVISA](https://pyvisa.readthedocs.io).

 ## API
 ### SCPI Commands